dialup-world/portmaster-password-recovery-wasm/README.md

 ## Usage

-A live demo is available at https://dialup.world/portmaster-password/
+A live demo is available at https://dialup.world/portmaster-password/.
+It seems to work in FireFox, Chrome, and Safari.

 The necessary files to run this tool are `index.htm`, `mz_web.js`, and `mz_web.wasm` and can be dropped into any web server.
 Due to limitations with Wasm, this MUST be run via a web server, it cannot be loaded from the local filesystem.